nlm-pro/angular-buddies/README.md

 ### Independent

-`Good buddies come alone if you ask them.`
+`Good buddies do not impose their own buddies.`

 When you invite a buddy home, you don't need to have other people you don't know staying on your coach all night.

-Angular Buddies thinks the same!
+Angular Buddies think the same!
 They all can help you on their own.

 > You can use every package alone.
 This packages will never impose you to use another of ours if you don't want to.